shakes76/PatternAnalysis-2023/recognition/s4583766_vqvae/README.md

 In this case, a latent space of size 100 is used as input to the generator, and then strided convolutional transpose layers are used to upsample the latent space to the size of the original image.

+For this problem, the DCGAN is trained to generate the priors for the VQ-VAE.
+I.e. the Generator takes the random latent space and outputs a codebook vector the same size of the VQ-VAE latent space.
+This codebook vector is then used as the prior for the VQ-VAE, which is then able to generate novel images.
+The combination of these two models allows for the generation of high-quality images that are similar to the original dataset, where regular VAEs would not facilitate this pairing.

 ### Deep learning pipeline - overview

 The following sections provide an overview of the deep learning pipeline used for this project.